kingofjazzpiano/algorithms.com/README.md

 ## Tools

 - Structurizr for building C4 diagrams
-- ChatGPT for code checking.
+- ChatGPT for code improvements.
 Why not?

 ## Code Guidelines